fuzzybuzzyboy/Chat/README.md

 !clear - Clears the chat (Client side)
 !exit - disconnects from the chat
-!onlineusers - Sends a message to the client with the amount of users online
+!onlineusers - Sends a message to the client with the amount of users online !PM (Private message for short)︱Example: !PM [Client ID] [Your message] !commandcount (or !cc) - Tells you how many commands you've ran !messagecount (or !mc) - Tells you how many messages you've sent
 ```